Name:

 Segment:2 Anatomy.

+and, finally, tips and pitfalls for this procedure.
 The cricothyroid membrane lies between the cricoid cartilage and the thyroid cartilage in the midline.
 It is a thin membrane, approximately one centimeter wide, which is relatively superficial and easily accessed, making it ideal for an emergent airway creation when intubation is not possible.

 Segment:3 Instruments and Positioning.